 People often think about lights embedded into the ground parallel to the path when it comes to path lighting.
 However, many paths run alongside walls or finish at outdoor seating areas.
 That’s where wall lighting can be used.

-The right wall lights in the right place can be transformational.
 There are lots of options to consider as well.
 Our bronze classic engineered wall light is one of the most popular lights available for path lighting.
-Even one can perfectly finish off the effect of any additional lights that you have.
+Even one can perfectly finish off the effect of any additional lights you have.

 If your path has steps and a wall, then wall lights installed close to the ground won’t just add a touch of class.
-They’re great for safety too.
+They’re great for safety, too.

 7. Use Your Greenery

 If your pathway has trees running alongside it, then adding a tree light has never been easier.
-These natural downlights can help create a moonlighting effect, which is both aesthetically pleasing and mentally calming.
+These natural downlights can help create a moonlighting effect, which is both aesthetically-pleasing and mentally calming.